JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 ![Magic Kingdom Epcot World Showcase](/img/post/2013/wdw-portorleans-2013/birthday-night-6.jpg)

 This experience was amazing.
 We had champagne and strawberries delivered to the boat, and the captain took us out directly across from the Castle.
-The music and audio was broadcast and played over the boat's radio while we sat back and enjoyed the show.
+The music and audio were broadcast and played over the boat's radio while we sat back and enjoyed the show.
 I cannot recommend this enough for your special occasion at WDW.

 ##### Day 5